Grate-Oracle-Lewot/GrateCrystal/README.md

 make fossil - Kabuto, Aerodactyl, and Omanyte.

+make evossil - Same as previous, but Kabutops and Omastar start out fully evolved, despite still starting at Lv5.

 make pseudo - Dratini and Larvitar.
 If you pick the left-side Dratini, the rival gets Larvitar; if you pick the right-side one, he also gets Dratini, since Dragon is good against itself.
 If you pick Larvitar, he always gets Dratini.

+make pseudevo - Same as previous, but Dragonite and Tyranitar start out fully evolved, despite still starting at Lv5.

 make bird - Articuno, Zapdos, and Moltres.